grantmacken/openresty-existdb/notes/eXist-setup-notes.md

 #eXist setup notes

-Our eXist server is proxied behind OpenResty (nginx)

 Where we are heading for our remote production server:

- - eXist will proxied behind OpenResty (nginx)
+ - Our eXist server is proxied behind OpenResty (nginx)
+ - OpenResty is the public facing server-
- - the fire-walled (ufw) remote server will only have 3 ports open to the world
+ - ufw fire-walls remote server and leaves 3 ports open to the world

     1. http:  port 80
     2. https: port 443
     3. ssh:   port 22

  - Additionally any www traffic on port 80 will be redirected to the secure port 433.
  - eXist (jetty) which serves on port 8080 will be closed to the world